Sackett Lake

-Sackett Lake is a lake in Thompson, New York with a small community that revolves around the lake by the same name.
+Sackett Lake is located in Thompson, New York with a small community that revolves around the lake by the same name.
 It is approximately 4 miles southwest of Monticello, the county seat of Sullivan County.
 The lake is 127 acre at an elevation of 1329 ft.

 It includes Fireman's Camp (for use by the volunteer firefighters in the area), Beaver Dam, Winston Day Camp, and a JCC.
 Sackett Lake is now home to a large diverse community.
 It is a diverse and picturesque area that is just far enough from the village to feel very rural.